-There is no evidence that drinking urine offers any health benefits.
-While most people experience no serious harm from drinking urine, there are some risks.
+There is no evidence that drinking urine offers health benefits.
+While most people do not experience serious harm, there are some risks.

 A person may drink urine by accident or intentionally.
 Various cultures have consumed urine for religious or health reasons